 In addition to liabilities, the statement of net position and/or balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
 The Authority has only one type of item, which arises only under a modified accrual basis of accounting, that qualifies for reporting in this category.
 Accordingly, the item, unavailable revenue, is reported only in the governmental fund balance sheet.
 The governmental fund reports unavailable revenues from one source: intergovernmental revenue.
-This amount is deferred and recognized as an inflow of resources available.
+This amount is deferred and recognized as an inflow of resources in the period that the amount becomes available.